Photography Essentials Part 1: The Frame and the Artist’s Intent

 To Fill or Not to Fill

-Once the subject is identified, the next consideration is how much of the frame it should occupy.
-Should the subject dominate the entire composition, or would allowing more of the surrounding environment to remain visible enrich the narrative?
-Each approach offers a different emotional and visual impact.
+Once the subject is clearly defined, the next consideration is how much of the frame it should occupy.
+Should the subject dominate the image, commanding the viewer’s attention immediately.
+Or should it exist within a broader context, allowing surrounding elements to contribute to the narrative.

-At times, the decision is not so clear.
-In those cases, I experiment—converting the image to black and white in Adobe Lightroom and evaluating which version best communicates the emotion I wish to convey.
+There are times when the choice is not immediately clear.
+In those moments, I allow experimentation to guide me.
+By converting the image to black and white in Adobe Lightroom and evaluating both interpretations, I can assess which version most effectively communicates the emotion and intent I wish to convey.
+The goal is never stylistic consistency for its own sake, but fidelity to the image itself.

 Next